SpaceCheetah/VirtualScreen/README.txt

 4: draw rectangle.
 2 integers for top left corner, 2 integers for width,height, and 3 bytes for rgb
 5: draw polygon.
 1 byte for number of vertices, 2 integers per vertex (x,y), 3 bytes for rgb
 6: draw ellipse.
 2 integers for top left corner, 2 integers for width,height, 3 bytes for rgb.
+7: draw text.
+2 integers for top left corner, 1 byte for text length, text length bytes, 3 bytes for rgb.
+Note that draw text uses a monospace version of the Minecraftia font with each character being 5x7 pixels, with a 1 pixel horizontal gap between each character.
+If a character would be drawn off the edge, or if the character is \n, it will instead be drawn on the next line.

 Command usage:
 VirtualScreen [/b <num>] [/f <double>] [/r] [/d] [/h] port